February 16, 2023

 For lunch, choose between The Source Restaurant, burger bar Dubsy’s or futuristic Faro.
 Then sip on MONA’s own Moorilla wine and Moo Brew beer at the Moorilla Wine Bar.

 After the ferry has dropped you back at Hobart’s Brooke Street Pier, venture to the nearby Tasmanian Museum and Art Gallery (TMAG).
-Whether you’re travelling with the whole brood or on a couple’s weekend break, it’s a fine spot to mop up an hour or two.
+Whether you’re travelling with the whole brood or on a couple’s romantic weekend break, it’s a fine spot to mop up an hour or two.
 There’s an entire gallery dedicated just to the under-sevens here, and an impressive collection of colonial artworks and artefacts to boot.

 Whichever direction you head from TMAG you’ll find rich culinary pickings.
 If you’re on the hunt for something at the fancy end of the scale, try CBD bistro Fico which is less than a 10-minute walk away.
 A self-proclaimed ‘casual fine dining experience’, this Hobart restaurant is all about taking Italian classics and reimagining them with contemporary tweaks.